Coacher/vim-virtualenv/README.md

 You can show the current virtualenv name in the statusline via `virtualenv#statusline()` function.

-For more detailed help see:
+For a more detailed help see:

     :help virtualenv